SiFi-CC/sifi-framework/macros/README.md

 ```
 where arguments are:
 - `path` - path to the directory containing experimental data; the directory must contain `wave_x.dat` files recorded by the Desktop Digitizer as well as ROOT files produced by the `sifi-framework` and associated params.txt file
-- `ch` - channel number
+- `ch` - channel number [0-16]
 - `thr` - threshold value [ADC channels]
 - `cut` - type of cut given as enumeration `CutType` (see below)
 - `range` - ranges for imposed cut given as standard vector; ranges should be given in order from min to max; when cut concerns more than one parameter provide ranges in order given in the enumeration name, i.e. for fAmpPE order is: min amplitude,  max amplitude, min PE, max PE
 - `first` - number of the first signal fulfilling the cut to be plotted
 - `last` - number of the last signal fulfilling the cut to be plotted

 This function allows to plot signals of chosen parameters.
+At the moment only Desktop Digitizer file format is supported.
 Signals are plotted on one canvas, but separate pads.
 Threshold  level as well as T0 are marked.
-Base line is always subtracted.
+Base line, calculated from first 50 samples in the signal, is always subtracted.

 In order to select desired signals enumeration `CutType` representing different  types of cuts  is provided.
 The following enumerators are defined:
 - `fAmp` - cut on amplitude; provide amplitude min and max